digvijay160/LoginAndRegistrationSystem/README.md

-This is a Login and Regisration System, implemented using c++.
+- This is a Login and Regisration System, implemented using c++.

+- A User can Register or Login.
+They can recover their password by answering a question set during registration.